jlchn/install/elasticsearch/tunning.md

 ## use keyword as long as you can

+keyword will not be analyzed during the index operation.

-keywork is better than long integer for search
+keyword is better than long integer for search(why?)

 ## use scroll instead of from&size

-## norms, doc_values, \_source, field, score calculation
+## doc_values

 ```
 FieldData